Greater Kuala Lumpur: Pre-1974

 Kuala Lumpur has been declared the capital city of Federated Malay States in 1896, and when the group of states changes and expands to Federation of Malaya and later Malaysia, the town status has been kept as such.
 However, Kuala Lumpur itself is part of the larger Kuala Lumpur district of Selangor, which area also includes Ampang, Batu Caves, Gombak, Ulu Klang, Petaling Jaya, Puchong and Sungai Buloh.
 Until 1974, the city remains as part of Selangor.

 Developments has been ongoing out of the city border long before it as Petaling Jaya was made a new township just beside Kuala Lumpur, converted from Effingham rubber estate on 1952 to accommodate the growing population of the capital and road infrastructures like newly opened Jalan Klang Lama spurs the growth of towns around the original Klang Valley corridor areas.
 Batu Caves and Kajang, both situated just north and south of the city border also already served as feeder towns of the capital.

 Major development started to spur around Klang River corridor since the 60s as after Singapore exit from the federation, Port Swettenham in Klang now has been targeted as the nation's main port.
 Big infrastructure projects such as the new Federal Highway has been planned to ensure straightforward flow of products between the capital and the port.
 Subang Airport in Subang also serves as the main gateway to the capital.

-Kuala Lumpur township has been declared a city in 1972 and due to political factors and its status as the federal capital, the city is carved out from Selangor to be made as Federal Territories, changing entirely the development scenarios of the areas.
+Kuala Lumpur township has been declared a city in 1972 and due to political factors and its status as the federal capital, the city is carved out from Selangor as a Federal Territory, entirely altering development in the area.

 Historical district maps of Selangor showing district boundaries before the 1974 and 1975 revisions.
 The area marked in pink red roughly indicates Greater Kuala Lumpur, while the entire area enclosed within the red boundary, including the light pink, pink red and orange zones, represents the Klang Valley.